stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 ### Dependencies Between Units

 By design, this tooling does not specify or enforce any dependencies between infrastructure components.
-You are free to run operations on separate components in parallel whenever you beleive that this is safe.
+You are free to run operations on separate components in parallel whenever you believe that this is safe.
 If you need to execute changes in a particular order, specify that order in whichever system you use to carry out deployments.

 Similarly, you can run any tasks on multiple units by using any method that can call Task several times with the required variables.
 For example, you can create your own Taskfiles that call the supplied tasks, write a script, or define jobs for your CI system.